 That time came in 1992 when Fairfield Language Technologies was founded in Harrisonburg, Va.
 Allen, the company's Chairman and President, recruited his brother, Eugene Stoltzfus, from the world of architecture to be the company's first Executive Vice President.
 Eugene also lent design expertise to the structural and visual components of the program, which quickly went from a dream to a reality.

 In another flash of brilliance, Allen, John and Eugene called their product "Rosetta Stone," named after the artifact that had unlocked the secrets of Egyptian hieroglyphics for linguists.
 The name certainly fits, as Rosetta Stone software now unlocks language-learning success for millions of users worldwide.

 Allen passed away in 2002, but his legacy of achievement and innovation inspires the company to this very day.
 Eugene filled the role of President and Chairman until the end of 2005.
-Tom Adams was named CEO in 2003 and with his innovative leadership and passion for language-learning, Tom has taken Rosetta Stone global, establishing offices in Europe, Japan and Korea.
+Tom Adams was named CEO in 2003 and with his innovative leadership and passion for language-learning, took Rosetta Stone global, establishing offices in Europe, Japan and Korea.
 In 2006, the company was sold to investment firms ABS Capital Partners and Norwest Equity Partners, and was renamed after our signature product.
-The company became publicly traded on the New York Stock Exchange (RST) in April 2009, currently providing language-learning solutions for 30 different languages in more than 150 countries.
+Rosetta Stone (RST) became publicly traded on the New York Stock Exchange in April 2009, and has since continued to provide language-learning solutions for 30 different languages in more than 150 countries.